Target Validation

 Platform overlays results to find convergence

-Synapse disease associations are matched against Cortex pathway and gene-level findings.
+Literature disease associations are matched against experimental pathway and gene-level findings.
 Convergent signals (where independent evidence sources agree) are flagged as high-confidence.
 Contradictions are surfaced with concordance scores.

 STEP 5